fluxninja/aperture/docs/content/concepts/flow-control/components/concurrency-limiter.md

 If the rate of tokens in requests entering the scheduler exceeds the desired rate, requests are queued in the scheduler.
-If a flow can't be scheduled within its specified timeout, it is rejected.
+If a flow can't be scheduled within its specified timeout, it's rejected.

 The scheduler helps ensure that requests are handled in a fair and efficient manner, even during periods of high load or overload.
 By prioritizing critical